bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 ## Computation with `newton`

 We provide a simplified call to `newton` to locate the periodic orbits.
-Compared to the regular `newton` function, there is an additional option `linearalgo` to select one of the many ways to deal with the above linear problem.
-The default solver `linearalgo` is `BorderedLU().
+Compared to the regular `newton` function, there is an additional option `linear_algo` to select one of the many ways to deal with the above linear problem.
+The default solver `linear_algo` is `BorderedLU().

-Have a look at the [Periodic orbits based on Trapezoidal rule](@ref cgl) example for the Brusselator for a basic example and at [2d Ginzburg-Landau equation](@ref cgl) for a more advanced one.
+Have a look at the [Brusselator](@ref brusauto) example for the Brusselator for a basic example and at [2d Ginzburg-Landau equation](@ref cgl) for a more advanced one.

 The docs for this specific `newton` are located at [`newton`](@ref).